AnnabelPerry/slim-selection-simulations/README.md

 		with polygenic directional selection

-	Parameter files required to reproduce the experiments described in sub- section "Power analysis of GLMM and GLM and co-linearity" of Supplementary Materials section 2 are named in the below format:
+	Parameter files required to reproduce the experiments described in sub- section "Power analysis of GLMM and GLM and co-linearity" of SUPPLEMENTARY INFORMATION SECTION 2 are named in the below format:

 		Window100Kbp_S${PositiveCoeff}_ShiftGen_${ShiftGen}.txt